Cool Home Pubs

 Not sure if this is a basement or shed pub

-There is something about this guy’s pub I’ve always liked (“Shenanigan’s Pub.”
+There is something about this couple’s pub I’ve always liked (“Shenanigan’s Pub.”
 He posts updates to his pub on the facebook group Irish Home Bars).
 The furniture is the best, it really makes this pub (I’d love to know where to source those low stools, you can’t find them anywhere in the US).
 He does a good job with lighting and paint color as well.
 A few too many obvious reproductions (and a little bit too much “stuff”) for my liking, but everyone comes at this differently.
 There are other details here he also did well – the small room divider, the stove area, the stone floor look, the corner seat.
 There is a lot here to learn from if you are starting new and looking for direction.

 Here’s another one with good colors (also on Irish Home Bar FB group).
 Nice balance of things on the wall, not a lot of random stuff.
 The dark wood really is the way to go in my opinion.
 The green ceiling is something I might do; I think it makes a small pub look cozier.
 (Update Apr 23: I did the green ceiling in my pub and I really like the look, see the “Ideas” tab.)